JornVernee/JornVernee.github.io/_posts/2021-09-03-rust-panama-helloworld.markdown

 #### Step 3.
 Add the needed project config

-Go into Cargo.toml and add:
+Go into `Cargo.toml` and add the following:

 ```toml
 [build-dependencies]